mattbodd/RustTutorials/notes.md

 Both absolute and relative paths are followed by the (`::`) syntax.

-##### Modules as the Privacy Boundry
+##### Modules as the Privacy Boundary
-Modules can be used to better organize a program but they can also be used to create privacy boundries in Rust.
+Modules can be used to better organize a program but they can also be used to create privacy boundaries in Rust.
 If an item like a function or struct should be private, simply put it into a module.
 Here are Rust's privacy rules:
 * All items (functions, methods, structs, enums, modules, and constants) are private by default
 * The `pub` keyword can be used to make an item public
 * Private code defined within a module that is not a child of the current module is off-limits
-* Any code defined in an acecstor module is available to use
+* Any code defined in an ancestor module is available to use

 Items that do not have the `pub` keyword are private as you look 'down' the module tree but items without the `pub` keyword are public as you look up the tree from the current module.